 We use a scalpel to debride/remove the corns and callus and often use different offloading devices such as felt padding, orthotics, silicone devices, toe props and other handy devices to redistribute pressure away from the area.

-If you suffer from painful callus or corns, call us on 9432 2689 or book online and we’d be happy to help!
+If you suffer from painful callus or corns, or are experiencing any foot discomfort or pain, call us on 9432 2689 or book online and we’d be happy to help!

 You know it’s going to be a great blog when it starts with a pun!
 But onto a serious note, many people don’t know that there are other ways to tie shoelaces, rather than just the standard method we are all taught as kids.
 Shoelaces are responsible for fixation which keeps our feet nice and snug in our shoes and are an integral feature of a good shoe.
 There are many reasons as to why people may need to lace their shoes different.
-These include wide feet, narrow feet, common deformities such as bunions and hammer toes, and different sized feet.
+These include wide feet, narrow feet, common deformities such as bunions and hammer toes, different sized feet and many other Toe & Forefoot and Midfoot & Rearfoot conditions.

 With the abundance of footwear brands and styles available on the market, it can be overwhelming trying to pick a shoe that is going to be comfortable enough to last the distance!
 Often, we compromise on comfort in order to have the most stylish shoe available, however this can sometimes lead to issues such as blisters or corns (which are extremely annoying and often very painful!).